csmc88/accel_data/ScriptDesc.md

 R Script Explanation - run_analysis.R
 =====================================

-This document explains how the functions written inside *run_analysis.R* work together to process Samsung's Accelerometer Raw Data into a tidy dataset as requested by the Peer Assignment Instructions.
+This document contains a more throughful explanations on how the functions written inside *run_analysis.R* work together to process Samsung's Accelerometer Raw Data into a tidy dataset as requested by the Peer Assignment Instructions.
 For this specific task the script was partitioned in several functions that cooperate for this purpose.
 In the following sections explain how each function works as well as how each relate to the assignment instructions.

 The Assignment instructions provided in the Coursera webpage are listed below and will be referenced during the explanation contained in this document.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Each section explains one subfunction.
 The last section explains the main controlling function.